"ThreadError: deadlock; recursive locking" error when recursive lock shouldn't be possible

 ThreadError: deadlock; recursive locking never gets raised regardless of which Ruby version I'm running.
 Given this oddity, I can't help but think the issue is something around writing to stdout.
 This change in particular looks suspect: https://bugs.ruby-lang.org/issues/9323

-Updated by wanabe (_ wanabe) about 1 month ago git bisect shows the problem occurs frequently since r58604.
+Updated by wanabe (_ wanabe) over 1 year ago git bisect shows the problem occurs frequently since r58604.